opsmill/schema-library/README.md

 ## Using the schema library

-Documentation for using the Schema Library is available [here](https://docs.infrahub.app/schema-library/schema-library/)
+Documentation for using the Schema Library is available in the [Schema Library docs](https://docs.infrahub.app/schema-library) site.